The Uncertainty Principle and Classical Amplitudes: Zero-variance relations

 Second, we find it useful to choose an explicit gauge, namely

 This choice drastically reduces the relevant number of terms in the $\hbar$ expansion.
 It is trivial to determine the tree partial amplitudes in this gauge, which are

 and

-The anatomy of \eqref{eq:fivePointRelation} is that the leading-in-$\hbar$ fragment of the one-loop five-point amplitude $A_{(2,3)}$ will organise itself into a product of $A_{(1,1)}$ times the four terms that constitute $A_{(1,2)}$.
+The anatomy of \eqref{eq:fivePointRelation} is that the leading-in-$\hbar$ fragment of the one-loop five-point amplitude $A_{(2,3)}$ will organise itself into a product of $A_{(1,1)}$ times $A_{(1,2)}$.
 Our strategy will be to isolate these terms one by one.
 Let us start gathering the relevant diagrams of $A_{(2,3)}$.
 At one loop, and in the classical limit, we need to consider the transfer expansion of the following five-point diagrams with a photon emitted in the final state:

 The ellipsis indicate purely quantum diagrams which are not relevant for us.